File system sharing (osxfs)Estimated reading time: 15 minutes

 containers, so arguments such as

-VM, an attempt to bind mount it will fail rather than create it in the VM.
+VM, an attempt to bind mount it fails rather than create it in the VM.
 Paths

 that already exist in the VM and contain files are reserved by Docker and cannot

-containerized process changes the ownership of a shared file system
+process changes the ownership of a shared file system object, such as by using

-chown, the new ownership information is persisted in
+chown command, the new ownership information is persisted in the

-requests for ownership metadata will return the previously set
+ownership metadata return the previously set values.
+Ownership-based permissions

-on an object (such as when that object’s permissions are
+read extended attributes on an object (such as when that object’s permissions

-will attempt to add an access control list (ACL) entry that allows
+osxfs attempts to add an access control list (ACL) entry that

-the user to read and write extended attributes.
-If this attempt
+allows the user to read and write extended attributes.
+If this attempt fails,

 File system events